 • Evidence of the deceased’s reasons for making the Will in the terms he/she did;

-In determining the amount of provision to be made by a family provision order, the Court must have regard to:[7]
+In determining the amount of provision to be made by a family provision order, the court decides the amount after considering the following factors in the specific circumstances of the case:[[7]](LINK 2)

-• The degree to which, at the time of death, the deceased had a moral duty to provide for the eligible person and
+• The degree to which, at the time of death, the deceased had a moral duty to provide for the eligible person;

 • The degree to which the distribution of the deceased’s estate fails to make adequate provision for the proper maintenance and support;